-I’ve personally got a $1 million, 10-year term life insurance when I didn’t have kids.
-In retrospect, I should have got a 20-year or 25-year term life insurance policy.
+I've personally got a $1 million, 10-year term life insurance when I didn't have kids.
+In retrospect, I should have got a 30-year term life insurance policy.
 That would be long enough to cover my two kids through college.
-Now, I’m more motivated than ever to pay down mortgage debt and build wealth.
+Now, I'm more motivated than ever to pay down mortgage debt and build wealth.

 Luckily, I was able to get a new affordable term life insurance policy with Policygenius recently.
 You can get free, real quotes in minutes based on your custom situation.
 Both my wife and I used Policygenius to get affordable life insurance.

 Let's go through what term life insurance actually is and how it works.
 I'll then share with you the best way to get a term life insurance policy to protect your loved ones.

 Term life insurance is life insurance that guarantees payment of a stated death benefit during a specified term.
 Once the term expires, the policyholder can do one of three things.
 Renew it for another term, convert the policy to permanent coverage, or allow the policy to terminate.